 Start at the Calero parking lot.
 Take the one trail that leaves the lot, which is actually a dirt road.
 Stay to the right at the first intersection.
 The trail climbs a small hill, passes tiny Los Cerritos Pond, then descends again.
 Take the Peña Trail at the next intersection, staying to the left.
 The trail climbs steeply, offering some views over the rolling grasslands that surround the park.
 After intersections with the Vallecito Trail to the left and the Los Cerritos Trail to the right, the trail tops out and begins to descend.
 Although there’s still some traffic and boat noise for the next mile or so, the trail begins to feel progressively more remote, especially as the views of the sparsely-populated valley to the east are replaced by some very scenic views of the unpopulated hills to the north.

 Turn right at the next road.
 After just a few steps there’s a three-way intersection with the Serpentine Loop.
 The road to your left and the road that’s straight ahead re-join in a few yards and climb to a very attractive little pond.
 Overall though, the road to the right is more scenic, not to mention shorter and less hilly, passing through some very nice oak woodland.

 The Cottle Trail ascends through woodland along the side of a ravine.
 After briefly breaking out into a meadow at the Cottle Rest Site, where a homestead used to stand, the dirt road ends and the singletrack Chisnantuck Peak Trail begins.

 After a long stretch on Bald Peaks Trail, the Cañada del Oro Trail drops off to the left through dense forest.
-Over the past six miles of hiking it seems like the trail has become more and more remote.
+Over the past seven miles of hiking it seems like the trail has become more and more remote.
 As a result it doesn’t feel, at this point, like you’re anywhere near the end of the hike.
-So it’s surprising to realize that there are only about two and a half miles left in the hike.
+So it’s surprising to realize that there are only about two and a half miles left.

 © 2008, 2009, 2011, 2017, 2018, 2022 David Baselt